ch0m5/Project_1/README.md

 # Andro Dunos Tribute by Crispy Crunch

-Andro Dunos is a side scrolling shoot 'em up Japanese game.
-Developed by SNK Corporation (Shin Nihon Kikaku) and published in the Neo-Geo by Visco in 1992.
-The player controls a spaceship that fires 4 different kind of projectiles which he can upgrade by defeating enemy ships and gathering power ups.
-The main goal is to shoot your way through several levels and defeat each final boss.
+Andro Dunos is a side scrolling shoot 'em up Japanese arcade game developed by Visco Games and published in the Neo-Geo by SNK Corporation (Shin Nihon Kikaku) in 1992.
+In Andro Dunos the player controls a spaceship that fires 4 different kind of projectiles which he/she can upgrade by defeating enemy ships and gathering power ups.
+Each type of shot also offers a different charged attack, which allows the player to deal with big numbers of enemies in very though situations.
+The main goal of the game is to shoot your way through several levels and defeat each final boss.

-## Installation

-TODO: Describe the installation process

-## Usage

-TODO: Write usage instructions

 ## The Team: Crispy Crunch
 * Xavi Marin